 Print off this free high fiber food list printable.
 Or, simply download it on your phone for a handy reference guide that will help you meet your dietary fiber needs.

 Legumes (or beans), are a great source of dietary fiber.
+They're also a wonderful source of protein.
 Below I've listed my favorite legumes with high dietary fiber.

 You'll also find these legumes listed on the downloadable PDF high fiber food list, so you can reference it when shopping.